 Adenoid cystic carcinoma (AdCC) is a rare form of adenocarcinoma, which is a broad term describing any cancer that begins in glandular tissues.
 AdCC is found mainly in the head and neck, but it can occasionally occur in a woman’s uterus or other locations in the body.
-AdCC most commonly occurs in the salivary glands, which consist of clusters of cells that secrete saliva scattered throughout the upper aerodigestive tract (the organs and tissues of the upper respiratory tract, including the lips, mouth, tongue, nose, throat, vocal cords, and part of the esophagus and windpipe).
+AdCC most commonly occurs in the salivary glands, which consist of clusters of cells that secrete saliva scattered throughout the upper aerodigestive tract.
+The upper aerodigestive includes the organs and tissues of the upper respiratory tract, such as the lips, mouth, tongue, nose, throat, vocal cords, and part of the esophagus and windpipe.
 A tumor may begin in the:

 - Minor salivary glands

-- Nasopharynx (air passageway at the upper part of the throat and behind the nose)
+- Nasopharynx — an air passageway at the upper part of the throat and behind the nose

-- Mucosal lining of the mouth (inner lining of the mouth; glands located here produce mucus)
+- Mucosal lining of the mouth — the inner lining of the mouth; glands located here produce mucus

 - Major salivary glands

-- Parotid (largest salivary gland found on either side of the face in front of each ear)
+- Parotid — the largest salivary gland found on either side of the face in front of each ear

-- Sublingual glands (in the bottom of the mouth under the tongue)
+- Sublingual glands — located in the bottom of the mouth under the tongue

-Regardless of where it starts, AdCC tends to spread along nerves (perineural invasion) or through the bloodstream.
+Regardless of where it starts, AdCC tends to spread along nerves, known as a perineural invasion, or through the bloodstream.
 It spreads to the lymph nodes in only about 5% to 10% of cases.
-The most common place of metastases (spreading) is the lung.
-AdCC is known for having long periods of indolence (no growth) followed by growth spurts.
+The most common place of metastases, which is the spread of cancer to another part of the body, is the lung.
+AdCC is known for having long periods of no growth, or indolence, followed by growth spurts.
 However, AdCC can behave aggressively in some people, making the course of the AdCC unpredictable.

-Besides being classified based on where the cancer begins, AdCC is also described based on the histologic variations of the tumor (what tumor cells look like under a microscope), and can be classified as cylindroma, cribiform, or solid AdCC.
+Besides being classified based on where the cancer begins, AdCC is also described based on the histologic variations of the tumor, meaning what tumor cells look like under a microscope.
+The tumor can be classified as cylindroma, cribiform, or solid AdCC.
 AdCC is sometimes classified as a disease of the minor salivary gland, even though it may begin at other sites.